Everest Base Camp Trek in September

 During this time of the year, people just start to plan for their trip to Everest.
 However, they are not physically present for the trip.
 Therefore, you will feel like the whole route is yours during this month.
 It is not that you will not encounter anyone but you will encounter very few people than that like in other seasons.
 With lesser crowds and trekkers, you will have more time with nature wilderness.
 The route to Everest is rough and tough.
 There are some narrow roads, where only one person can walk.
 So, if there are lesser crowds, you can walk freely on those trails without waiting in a queue.
 Because of fewer trekkers, you can get better accommodation in tea houses and Lodges.

 However, in crowded seasons, you may have to share your room with somebody else, but during this season, you may have your room.
-Also, you will have access to the better option of foods and rooms as well as other services.
+Also, you will have access to the better option for food and rooms as well as other services.

 Welcome From the Descendants